-Left: Dark patches and streaks in the less eroded chalk-rich beds record the activity of crustaceans and other animals burrowing down from the marl-rich beds – also vice versa with the lighter patches and streaks.
-The dark beds become less mixed with chalkier sediment towards their middle and are more bioturbated because richer in nutrients (attractive to the burrowers).
+Left: Dark patches and streaks in the chalk-rich beds record the activity of crustaceans and other animals burrowing down from the marl-rich beds – also vice versa with the lighter patches and streaks.
+The dark beds become less mixed with chalkier sediment towards their middle and are more bioturbated because they are richer in nutrients (attractive to the burrowers).
 Note that the bedding is not homogenised.
 In relation to a timescale which attributes 20,000 years to each couplet this is problematic, since burrowers can homogenise a 10 cm depth of sediment in a matter of weeks.
 The direct geological evidence suggests that the cyclicity is annual rather than precessional (‘Milankovitch’).

 The other striking evidence of sedimentation rates being higher than the supposed 0.04 mm per year is the state of fossil preservation.
 Among the most distinctive fossils is the meandriform sponge Exanthesis.
 The next photograph shows a large example, 25 cm in diameter.
 The shape and form of this specimen – siliceous in life but subsequently calcified – are well preserved.
 After infill of its cavities, the weight of the sponge caused it to depress and sink into the mud, after which more sediment draped over it.
 That the sponge could have remained intact for thousands of years is difficult to believe.